MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clear-table-data-command.md

 ---
-title: .clear table data
+title: .clear table data command
 description: Learn how to use the `.clear table data` command to clear data from an existing table. ms.reviewer: vrozov ms.topic: reference ms.date: 05/24/2023
 ---
-# .clear table data
+# .clear table data command

 Clears the data of an existing table, including streaming ingestion data.